Pieharder/Redux-Tap-Room/README.md

 _Clone this repository via Terminal using the following commands:_
 * _$ cd desktop_
 * _$ git clone {url to this repo}_
-* _$ cd farmers-market_
+* _$ cd React-Tap-Room_
-_Then, confirm that you have navigated to the farmers-market project directory by entering "pwd" in Terminal._
+_Then, confirm that you have navigated to the React-Tap-Room project directory by entering "pwd" in Terminal._

 _Next, install npm at the project's root directory via the following commands:_
 * _$ npm install_